zulip/zulip/docs/production/install-existing-server.md

 and a provisioning script ready to go to wipe and restore your existing services if (when) your server goes down.

 These instructions are only for experts.
-If you're not an experiecned Linux sysadmin, you will have a much better experience if you get a dedicated VM to install Zulip on instead (or [use zulipchat.com](https://zulipchat.com).
+If you're not an experienced Linux sysadmin, you will have a much better experience if you get a dedicated VM to install Zulip on instead (or [use zulipchat.com](https://zulipchat.com).